Use Cases

 When to Use EdgeComet

-Crawl budget optimization: Large sites with thousands of pages face origin server bottlenecks when search bots crawl their content.
-Bypass mode caches content without rendering, serving pages in under 15ms and reducing origin load by 90%+.
+Crawl budget optimization: Large sites with thousands of pages face origin bottlenecks when search and AI bots crawl their content.
+Caching serves pages in under 15ms and reduces origin load by 90%+, so bots crawl more of your pages in the same window.
+Bypass mode can cache content without rendering for paths that do not need it.

 AI assistant and search engine readiness: Modern AI assistants (ChatGPT, Claude, Perplexity) need properly rendered HTML to understand your content.
 EdgeComet ensures AI crawlers (GPTBot, ClaudeBot, PerplexityBot) receive complete pages with structured data.

-Device-specific rendering: Sites with different mobile and desktop experiences need dimension-specific caching to serve optimized content for different bot types and maximize search visibility across platforms.
+Device-specific rendering: Sites with different mobile and desktop experiences use dimension-specific caching to serve optimized content for different bot types.

-High-traffic sites: Production deployments with horizontal scaling requirements can use cache sharding for distributed cache and eliminate cache misses across Edge Gateway instances.
+High-traffic sites: Production deployments with horizontal scaling requirements use cache sharding to distribute cache and eliminate cache misses across Edge Gateway instances.

 When NOT to Use EdgeComet

-Real-time applications: Applications requiring real-time updates or user-specific content cannot use shared cache effectively and should implement alternative solutions.
+Real-time or user-specific content: Applications that require real-time updates or per-user content cannot use a shared bot cache effectively and should implement alternative solutions.